Skip to content

 Assessment methods

-Assessments are designed to prepare you for the PA Registration Exam (PANE), ultimately for professional practice.
+Assessments are designed to prepare you for the Physician Associate Regulated Assessment (PARA), ultimately for professional practice.
 They include a mixture of knowledge-based assessments and Objective Structured Clinical Examinations (OSCE).
 The PA Applied Knowledge and Skills module includes workplace-based assessments and a clinical case presentation.

 While the St George’s programmes are recognised by many different countries, applicants are advised to check with their own individual national authorities if they wish to practise in their chosen country.

-When you graduate with a Masters' in Physician Associate Studies from St George’s you open a world of opportunities.
-The sheer breadth of experience that you will gain on the course means you are assured of a varied and exciting career.
+When you graduate with a Master’s in Physician Associate Studies from City St George’s you will have gained a breadth of experience that can lead to a varied and exciting career.

 The course is very demanding but incredibly rewarding and fulfilling.
 Our multidisciplinary approach means that by the end of it you will be able to: